-In 2017, the Company conducted an airborne magnetic survey, geological mapping, soil and rock sampling, and an Induced Polarization (IP) geophysical survey over the Copper Cliff area and adjacent 800 metre (m) long Gold-Silver (Au-Ag) Epithermal structure.
-(Reference: NR04-18 dated April 24, 2018).
+In 2017, the Company conducted an airborne magnetic survey, geological mapping, soil and rock sampling, and an Induced Polarization (IP) geophysical survey over the Copper Cliff area and adjacent 800 metre (m) long Gold-Silver (Au-Ag) Epithermal structure (Reference: NR04-18 dated April 24, 2018, entitled "PIL PROPERTY UPDATE including sub-outcrop grab sample assaying 19.96 g/t gold and 423 g/t silver").
 The 2017 exploration highlights were:

-- a quartz breccia sub-outcrop grab sample over a 1.5m by 1.5m area (W17R-01) was collected along the trend of the Au-Ag Epithermal Zone grading 19.95g/t Au and 423g/t Ag the best results to date.
-This sample is 40m south of a 2016 discovery of a 0.5m quartz breccia boulder assaying 6.56g/t Au and 13.1g/t Ag; - an unusual breccia dike, 1.5km westerly in the Atlas Zone, containing granitic fragments not mapped in the area was re-examined.
-A selected 2017 grab sample (TAN-003A) of the dike with suspect chalcocite (copper mineral) assayed 2.76% Cu and 52g/t Ag; - the IP survey identified a general increase in chargeability values with a weak but well-defined chargeability anomaly visible at the southern portion of the Au-Ag Epithermal Zone and north of the Copper Cliff; these weak chargeability results could be indicative of the (copper) mineralization being low in sulphides.
-Typically, it is high sulphides that trigger a strong IP response; - the geological mapping completed interprets the Copper Cliff as copper-silver mineralization, along with copper mineralized zones several hundred meters to the north and northwest occur as contact zones of hypabyssal (shallow depth) monzonite bodies and Toodoggone volcanic rocks; - Drilling continues to be warranted in order to test the potential for: 1) porphyry copper-molybdenum at the NW Zone, 2) copper-silver at the Pillar East Copper Cliff Zone and 3) precious metals along the Pillar East Au-Ag Epithermal Zone.
+- a quartz breccia grab sample along the trend of the Au-Ag Epithermal Zone graded 19.95g/t Au and 423g/t Ag.
+Sample is 40m south of a 2016 discovery of a 0.5m quartz breccia assaying 6.56g/t Au and 13.1g/t Ag; - an unusual breccia dike, 1.5km westerly in the Atlas Zone, containing granitic fragments not mapped in the area was selectively sampled and returned 2.76% Cu and 52g/t Ag; - IP survey identified a general increase in chargeability values with a weak but well-defined chargeability anomaly visible at the southern portion of the Au-Ag Epithermal Zone and north of the Copper Cliff; and - the geological mapping interprets the Copper Cliff Cu-Ag mineralization as contact zones of hypabyssal (shallow depth) monzonite bodies and Toodoggone volcanic rocks.